dlab-berkeley/programming-fundamentals/1-3_pipe.md

   1576 africa96.txt
 ~~~

+We can reverse sort with an addtional argument `sort -n -r lengths`.
 We can put the sorted list of lines in another temporary file called `sorted-lengths` by putting `sorted-lengths` after the command, just as we used `lengths` to put the output of `wc` into `lengths`.
 Once we've done that,
 we can run another command called `head` to get the first few lines in `sorted-lengths`:

 ~~~ {.input}